Summer Series: Swim Safety

 While it is one of the more refreshing ways to beat the heat the Summer sun shines down on us, it also needs to be approached with a great sense of caution and safety.
 We spoke with our own family medicine provider, Dr. Patrick Yost concerning water safety for summer.

 "We are all excited that summer is finally here.
 But we need to remember to be extra careful with our children around water.
 It only takes a few moments for something to go wrong around water," stated Yost.
-"So be extra careful this year."
+"So be extra careful."

 Though death from drowning is of the greatest concern to parents, there are many other possible outcomes from injuries to children or adolescents in the water: "It is also important to keep in mind that for every one drowning deaths, five others will have received emergency care.
 This leaves numerous children with long-term disabilities."